 Example: https://api.example.com/users/123

-Common HTTP methods include:
+Common methods include:

-• GET: Retrieve data
+- GET: Retrieve data

-• POST: Create new data
+- POST: Create new data

-• PUT: Update existing data
+- PUT: Update existing data

-• DELETE: Remove data
+- DELETE: Remove data

 Example: GET https://api.example.com/users retrieves a list of users

-3. Headers: Contain metadata about your request.
+3. Headers: These contain additional data about your request.

-Common header fields:
+Common header fields include:

-• Content-type: Specifies data format (e.g., application/json)
+- Content-type: Specifies data format (e.g., application/JSON)

-• Accept: Defines expected response format
+- Accept: Defines expected response format

 Example: json { "username": "john_doe", "email": "john@example.com", "age": 30 }

-Understanding REST API calls
+What are REST API calls

 Core principles of RESTful APIs